taoshidev/0xmarkets_contract/README.md

 Market increase order requests are created by calling ExchangeRouter.createOrder, specifying:

 - the initial collateral token
-- the array of markets to swap through to get the actual collateral token
 - the amount to increase the position by
 - whether it is a long or short position